qmd-lab/closeread-workshop/README.md

 5. Set the angle in the plot to `crTriggerProgress`.
 6. Wrap the narrative blocks in a `.progress-block`.
 7. Reset the angle to track `crProgressBlock`.

-To be added:
--  static-images.qmd (encompassing things from minard and build a plot + pan and zoom)

 ### Coming soon